ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 ---

-Object managers should be defined within the model's class as `Manager`.
-If the model inherits `WarehouseModel`, the manager should inherit `WarehouseModel.Manager`, providing a string of the model's name for the type argument to inform the manager the type of model it will be managing.
+A model's manager should be defined within the model's class as `Manager`.
+If the model inherits `WarehouseModel`, the manager should inherit `WarehouseModel.Manager`, providing a string of the model's name as the type parameter to inform the manager of the type of model it will be managing.
 Below the manager's definition, create a class-level attribute on the model called `objects` which has its type set to `Manager` and it's value set to an instance of the `Manager` class.

-Note that Django requires the `User` model's manager to be defined globally (not locally nested within the model's case).
-This is an exception and is required by Django so that it may auto-discover the location of the user-manager.

 ```py
 class Person(WarehouseModel):